 Enticing the eye is mixture accomplished by Eclectic Recipes and this red, white and blue stack of red velvet pancakes topped with coconut syrup and fresh blueberries.

-The Places In The Home Independence Day into night party plan objective is all about a cozy at home celebration.
+In play is the Places In The Home Independence Day into night party plan objective- a cozy at-home celebration.

 Slow and easy is the theme accentuated by pops of patio and patriotic color, farm to table delights, and staying cool while celebrating Independence Day.